fstarred/mame-scripts/README.md

 # mame-scripts
-A set of scripts to automate tasks such as download and install of mame files
+A set of scripts to automate tasks such as download and installation of mame files

 ## Install mame